CONTENTS:

 14. TERMINATION

-14.1 The Academy reserves the right, at their sole discretion and without prior notice, to revoke, suspend, or terminate the User’s license or access to the Materials at any time.
+14.1 The Academy reserves the right, at its sole discretion and without prior notice, to revoke, suspend, or terminate the User’s license or access to the Materials at any time.

 14.2 Grounds for termination include, but are not limited to:

-• conduct deemed by the Academy, in their sole judgment, to be harmful to the reputation, integrity, or safe use of the Materials.
+conduct deemed by the Academy, in its sole judgment, to be harmful to the reputation, integrity, or safe use of the Materials.

 14.3 Upon termination, the User must immediately cease all access and use of the Materials and destroy any copies in their possession.